Sulfapyridine: History

-M&B 693 was one of the first generation of sulfonamide antibiotics.
-It was discovered by Lionel Whitby at the British firm May & Baker Ltd and logged in their Test Book on 2 November, 1937 under Code No M&B 693.
+Sulfapyridine was one of the first generation of sulfonamide antibiotics.
+It was first synthesised by chemist Montague Phillips, working under director of research Arthur Ewins at the British firm May & Baker Ltd, Dagenham on 2 November 1937.
+This sample was recorded in their test log as T693.

+Animal testing was conducted by clinical pathologist Lionel Whitby at the Bland-Sutton Institute of Pathology, Middlesex Hospital in London under the designation M&B 693.
+Whitby discovered the antibacterial properties of sulfapyridine against pneumococci and a range of other bacteria in mice.

+Clinical trials were conducted between March and June 1938 at Dudley Road Hospital, Birmingham by doctors G. Mary Evans and Wilfrid Gaisford.
+These trials demonstrated a 70% reduction in mortality in 100 patients with lobar pneumonia.

+May & Baker began marketing sulphapyridine in the UK under the trade name Dagenan in October 1938.

 During the aftermath to the disastrous convoy SC7, in October 1940, Surgeon-Lieutenant John Robertson, RN, of HMS Leith, saved the life of Commodore Lachlan MacKinnon, from the torpedoed Assyrian, who had developed pneumonia, by giving him M&B 693, despite Robertson never having used it before and not knowing the required dosage.

 M&B 693 was successfully used to treat Winston Churchill's bacterial pneumonia.
-In a subsequent wartime radio broadcast on December 29, 1943, he said: "This admirable M&B, from which I did not suffer any inconvenience, was used at the earliest moment; and after a week's fever, the intruders were repulsed."
-This quote is attributed to Churchill's time in Tunis while visiting General Eisenhower's headquarters in December 1943.
-It was widely reported in the press the following day ['Mr Churchill's own bulletin', Yorkshire Post; 'Premier off to convalesce', East Anglian Times; 'Premier goes to convalescence - Destination unknown', Newcastle Journal].

 The same source records that in 1944 M&B 693 also saved Nero, the Royal Circus lion, from pneumonia.
-[Glasgow Evening News January 1944.]

 It could either be taken in tablet form or the powder could be placed in wounds.
 It was used so widely during the Second World War that May & Baker had difficulty keeping up with demand.
 It was later largely superseded by penicillin and other sulfonamides.